robinson-group/robinson-group.github.io/content/group_members/will_robinson.md

-interested in how ligand electronic structure would affect the photophysical properties of donor-acceptor Pt(II) complexes, if we could create long-lived charge-separated states, and whether we could get them to anchor on Ti<sub>2</sub> to make dye sensitised solar cells.
+interested in how ligand electronic structure would affect the photophysical properties of donor-acceptor Pt(II) complexes, if we could create long-lived charge-separated states, and whether we could get them to anchor on TiO<sub>2</sub> to make dye sensitised solar cells.
 Being part of Julia's group meant that I also learned a lot about time-resolved spectroscopy.
 Though I have still yet to align a laser, I was fortunate enough that some of my learning took place in laser labs!

-After I graduated from Sheffield, I moved to Cambridge to study for my PhD as part of the EPSRC-funded [NanoDTC](https://www.nanodtc.cam.ac.uk/).
+After I graduated from Sheffield, I moved to the University of Cambridge to study for my PhD as part of the EPSRC-funded [NanoDTC](https://www.nanodtc.cam.ac.uk/).
 The first year of this program taught all the materials science, physics, chemistry and even biology surrounding nanotechnology.
-It was a great way to see a lot of the university, as well as some great scientists and engineers.
+It was a great way to see a lot of the university, as well as to meet and work with some great scientists and engineers.

 I joined [Prof. Erwin Reisner's group](http://www-reisner.ch.cam.ac.uk/index.html) for my thesis work where I found my way to enzyme electrochemistry and CO{{< sub 2 >}}reduction.
 Through this project, I also worked with [Prof. Judy Hirst](https://www.mrc-mbu.cam.ac.uk/research-groups/hirst-group), who taught me a lot.
-The enzyme was formate dehydrogenase H from *E. Coli*, which, which immobilised on an electrode can both reduce CO{{< sub 2 >}} to formate, and oxidise formate to CO{{< sub 2 >}}.
+The enzyme was formate dehydrogenase H from *E. coli*, which, when immobilised on an electrode can both reduce CO{{< sub 2 >}} to formate, and oxidise formate to CO{{< sub 2 >}}.
 With my colleagues, we collected quite extensive data on the steady-state and pre-equilibrium behaviour of FDH and used kinetic models to unify and rationalise these data.
 We made some quite unique